Dilley History, Family Crest & Coats of Arms

 - George S. Dilley, aged 26, who landed in America from Glasgow, Scotland, in 1905

-- Harley Dilley, aged 4, who emigrated to the United States from London, England, in 1906
+- Harley Dilley, aged 4, who immigrated to the United States from London, England, in 1906

 - Ellen F. Dilley, aged 54, who landed in America, in 1906

-- Ailene Dilley, aged 2, who emigrated to the United States from London, England, in 1906
+- Ailene Dilley, aged 2, who immigrated to the United States from London, England, in 1906

-- Almira Dilley, aged 6, who emigrated to America from London, England, in 1906
+- Almira Dilley, aged 6, who immigrated to America from London, England, in 1906

 - Becki and Keith Dilley, American parents of the Dilley sextuplets, born May 25, 1993, America's first set of surviving sextuplets